fkyprianou/deved-platform/content/blog/en/design-systems-lessons-from-vivid.md

 Your design system should act as a bridge.
 Build your team with the right stakeholders, who will each share their expertise and mold the design system to meet the needs of each business function.

 Who is responsible for building the design system?
 In short - the development team.
 The development team should have primary responsibility for the creation of the design system, but it is not solely responsible.
 One of the most important advantages of a design system is that it acts as a bridge between your designers and developers.
 The design system acts as a guide, providing a common language to clarify communication between developers and designers.
-The more responsibility is shared between these teams, and the more input from each team is invested in the creation of a design system, the better the final product will be and improve synergies across your organization.
+The more responsibility shared between these teams, and the more input from each team is invested in the creation of a design system, the better the final product will be and improve synergies across your organization.

 #### Bridge with Tooling